MoonsideGames/encompass-cs-docs/content/getting_started/case_study_love.md

 > npm install
 ```

-Encompass-TS will install everything it needs to compile your project to Lua.
+This will install everything you need to compile your project to Lua.

 The starter project contains some scripts to automate the build process.